amolabs/docs/storage.md

 ```json
 "_account_address_"
 ```
-* *address* is arealdy a hex-encoded 16-byte binary sequence. _address_ is used to uniquely identify a user account in AMO ecosystem.
+* *address* is a hex-encoded 20-byte binary sequence. _address_ is used to uniquely identify a user account in AMO ecosystem.
 See [AMO Blockchain Protocol Specification](protocol.md) for more information.

 ### Signature Appendix